Api Pewhairangi: New Zealand Warriors (2015)

-London Broncos (2016-2018)
+London Broncos (2016–2018)

 On 12 May 2016, Kingstone Press Championship team London Broncos offered Pewairangi a 4-week trial at the club.
 He made his début in London's 62–4 home victory over Whitehaven, scoring 2 tries.
 After the game, the Broncos announced that they had signed Pewhairangi on a contract until the end of the 2017 season.
 In October 2017, having played 33 games for the London Broncos, and scored 22 tries, Pewhairangi signed a one-year contract extension, taking him to the end of the 2018 season.

-New Zealand Warriors (2019-)
+New Zealand Warriors (2019–)

 Pewhairangi rejoined the New Zealand Warriors for 2019, playing in the NRL trials match in February 2019 against the Melbourne Storm.
-He plays in their Canterbury Cup side as a half.
+He played in their Canterbury Cup side as a half.

-Te Atatu Roosters
+Te Atatu Roosters (2021-24)

-In 2021 he joined the Te Atatū Roosters as captain.
+In 2021, he joined the Te Atatū Roosters as captain and has continued in this role through to the 2023 season.
+He has taken on the goal kicking duties following on from Scott Jones, the former Warriors junior player.

+Mt Albert Lions (2025)

+In 2025, Pewhairangi joined the Mt Albert Lions to continue his rugby league career in the Auckland Rugby League competition.
+In a grading round game on April 26, he scored two tries in a 42-6 over Hibiscus Coast Raiders.

 Representative

 In 2011, Pewhairangi represented the New Zealand Māori Residents in a match against the New Zealand Residents.
 In 2012, he was selected for the Junior Kiwis.

 Pewhairangi qualified to play for Ireland through his grandmother from Lucan.
 Despite not having been capped before and not playing for the team at under-age level, Pewhairangi was named in the Irish squad for the 2013 World Cup.
 He played in two of Ireland's tournament games.